Demographics of Jehovah's Witnesses

-To be counted as an active member, an individual must be a publisher, and report some amount of time preaching to non-members, normally at least an hour per month.
-Under certain circumstances, such as chronic and debilitating illness, members may report increments of 15 minutes.
+To be counted as an active member, an individual must be a publisher, and report some amount of time preaching to non-members.
 Jehovah's Witnesses' preaching activity is self-reported, and members are directed to submit a 'Field Service Report' each month.
 Baptized members who fail to submit a report every month are termed 'irregular'.
 Those who do not submit a report for six continuous months are termed 'inactive'.